denten-books/plain-text/0-chapter.md

 concealed technological contingencies.
 It will be in the finding the right words and the affordances for dissent.

-The rise of critical practice in the humanities---such recent develpments as minimal computing, critical making, and forensic reading---affirm the possibility of interpretation under the sign of the simulated text.
+The rise of critical practice in the humanities---such recent developments as minimal computing, critical making, and forensic reading---affirm the possibility of interpretation under the sign of the simulated text.
 Humans today read more than ever and increasingly that reading passes through some